 BREASTFEEDING IN THE UK

 Certain factors are associated with lower initiation and continuation rates - mothers who are more economically deprived are most at risk - for example those in the most deprived quintile had an adjusted odds ratio of 0.68 for breastfeeding initiation.
 Younger people and smokers also show reduced breastfeeding rates.
 In general, people from black and minority ethnic groups have higher initiation and continuation rates for breastfeeding, but this may hide significant differences among specific ethnic groups with different historical and cultural attitudes to breastfeeding.
+Rates are lower in the devolved nations than in England.

 There are many reasons for the poor state of breastfeeding in the UK, compared to other high income countries.
 The UK World Breastfeeding Trends Initiative Report in 2016 identified insufficient training for health professionals as one of seven key gaps.